Lamb and Mint Burger

 Halve the burger buns and grate the cheese.
 When the burgers are cooked, remove the pan from the heat.
 Carefully place the cheese on top of the burgers.
 Cover with a lid (or foil) then set aside, off the heat, for 3-4 mins for the cheese to melt.
 Meanwhile, pop the burger buns onto a baking tray and place on the middle shelf of your oven.
 Warm for 3-4 mins.

 When everything is ready, pop the warmed burger buns on your plates.
-Lay a cheesy lamb burger on top of each bun base and sandwich on the bun lid.
+Lay a cheesy lamb burger on top of each bun base, spread the mayo (see ingredients for amount) on the bun lid and sandwich together.
 Serve with the wedges and chimichurri tomato salad alongside.
 Enjoy!